nblockchain/conventions/docs/WorkflowGuidelines.md

 ends up being compiled and packaged in NuGet as a dotnet tool, for example: https://github.com/nblockchain/fsx/tree/master/fsxc
     * .NET APIs: PascalCase (see our [F# Style Guide](FSharpStyleGuide.md) for more info).
     * .NET parameters, local variables & nested functions: camelCase (again, see our [F# Style Guide](FSharpStyleGuide.md) for more info).
-* Push each commit separately (instead of sending more than 1 commit in a single push), so that we can have a CI status for each commit in the MR. This is a best practice because it will make sure that the build is not broken in between commits (otherwise, future developers may have a hard time when trying to bisect bugs).
-If you have already pushed your commits to the remote in one push, this can be re-done by using our [gitpush1by1.fsx](https://github.com/nblockchain/fsx/blob/master/Tools/gitPush1by1.fsx) script, or this technique manually: https://stackoverflow.com/a/3230241/544947
 * Git commit messages should follow this style:

 ```